wso2/docs-ei/en/micro-integrator/docs/references/mediators/class-Mediator.md

         For more information on using the get property method, see the [Property Mediator](property-Mediator.md).

 !!!
 Warning
-        Using the class variables with expression will lead to the values evaluated being mixed up when there are concurrent requests and will lead to erroneous behaviors.
+        Using the class variables with expressions will lead to the values evaluated being mixed up when there are concurrent requests and will lead to erroneous behaviors.

 ``` java
 <sequence xmlns="http://ws.apache.org/ns/synapse" name="errorHandler">